How to Handle Constructive Criticism

-It was somewhere around October of my first year of teaching, and apparently I hadn’t been doing the best job of keeping my class in line.
+It was sometime around October of my first year of teaching, and apparently I hadn’t been doing the best job of keeping my class in line.
 I guess I knew I was struggling, but hearing it from the principal was still no fun.
 If I’m remembering correctly, I barely held it together until I made it to my car and the tears started falling.

 Since then I have had many conversations with administration – some that consisted of kudos and congratulations – and others that featured a critique of the amount of homework I gave, my grading methods, or how I’d handled a particular situation.

-But here’s the thing about those not-so-wonderful conversations.
-They result in the most growth.
+But here’s the thing about those not-so-wonderful conversations: They result in the most growth.